 OUR THERAPEUTIC SUPPORT FRAMEWORK (CARES)

-Central to our CARES Therapeutic Framework is the development of knowledge and understanding of the reasons why young parents behave in the way that they do, and competencies that support these reasons being addressed.
+Central to our CARES Therapeutic Framework is the development of knowledge and understanding of the reasons why young people behave in the way that they do, and competencies that support these reasons being addressed.
 This is central to addressing one of the main casualties of childhood trauma, namely the experience of not having one’s needs met reliably.
 Our CARES Therapeutic Framework promotes acknowledging and supporting these needs as a fundamental priority, as opposed to simply addressing behaviours of concern.

 OUR MOVING ON PROGRAMME

 Our Moving on Programme has four key elements, and aims to provide graduated support up to 25 years of age.
 The programme is financially self-supportive, and in fact provides significant savings to local authorities across a range of expenditure currently required to manage the impact of vulnerability, exploitation, and other negative experiences.
-We hope our programme will be adopted by other supported living providers as an example of how we can make a difference in transitional support for young parents.
+We hope our programme will be adopted by other supported living providers as an example of how we can make a difference in transitional support for young people.

-By removing anxiety and uncertainty around accommodation issues, and by facilitating clear pathway planning, we hope to enable young parents to focus on their education, and on attaining the necessary skills and qualifications they need in order to enter employment.
+By removing anxiety and uncertainty around accommodation issues, and by facilitating clear pathway planning, we hope to enable young people to focus on their education, and on attaining the necessary skills and qualifications they need in order to enter employment.